canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/SOC-Lab: Multi-Server Home SOC Lab/README.md

-# SOC-Lab-03: Multi-Server Home SOC Lab
+# SOC-Lab: Multi-Server Home SOC Lab

 A multi-server home Security Operations Center (SOC) lab built in VirtualBox on an isolated NAT network.
 The lab mirrors a real detection pipeline by separating the log aggregation server, the detection stack, the monitored endpoint, and the attacker machine onto their own virtual machines.
 Attacks are launched from a Kali box against a Windows 10 endpoint, and the resulting activity is detected, mapped to MITRE ATT&CK, and triaged in Wazuh.